USD-AI-ResearchLab/Ensemble-DCNN/README.md

 codes folder contains the python files and jupyter notebooks used for the project

 Vgg19, Resnet152, MobileNet, Inception, DenseNet169 contains the implementation of said backbone DCNNs.

-Other files contains the implementation of the said methods.
+Other notebooks and scripts contains the implementation of the name said methods.